Medical device registration in Indonesia

 All medical devices, whether manufactured domestically in Indonesia or imported, must be registered with the Ministry of Health via the Online Medical Device Registration platform (hereafter called the Kemenkes system).

 Who can register a medical device in Indonesia?

-In order to register a medical device in Indonesia, a company must first obtain a SDAK (Sertifikat Distribusi Alat Kesehatan) or Medical Device Distribution Certificate (MDDC) otherwise known as a distributor license.
-The SDAK/MDDC can be applied for via the online licensing platform and once approved it will be issued by the Indonesian Ministry of Health.
-Please note that SDAK is the new name for the IPAK (Izin Penyalur Alat Kesehatan).
-All existing distributors who want to request a modification of their IPAK will receive an SDAK.
-The main difference between the SDAK and the IPAK is the validity which is limited to 5 (five) years for an SDAK whilst no there is no time limit on the validity of an IPAK.
+In order to register a medical device in Indonesia, a company must first obtain a IDAK (Izin Distribusi Alat Kesehatan) or Medical Device Distribution License (MDDL) otherwise known as a distributor license.
+The IDAK/MDDC can be applied for via the online licensing platform and once approved it will be issued through Online Single Submission (OSS) website.
+Please note that IDAK is the new name for the IPAK (Izin Penyalur Alat Kesehatan) and SDAK (Sertifikat Distribusi Alat Kesehatan).
+All existing distributors who want to request a modification of their IPAK will receive an IDAK.
+The main difference between the SDAK and the IPAK is the validity which is limited to 5 (five) years for an IDAK and SDAK whilst no there is no time limit on the validity of an IPAK.

-Currently, only local (Indonesian) companies can apply for the SDAK/MDDC.
-Foreign manufacturers, therefore, have three (3) possibilities to obtain an SDAK/MDDC and so register their medical device in Indonesia:
+Currently, only local (Indonesian) companies can apply for the IDAK/MDDL.
+Foreign manufacturers, therefore, have three (3) possibilities to obtain an IDAK/MDDL and so register their medical device in Indonesia:

 Set up a legal subsidiary entity

 to register the medical devices.
 Please note that a foreign-owned company is required to have total investment value greater than IDR10 billion (US$760,000) according to regulation BKPM 14/2015 and that the establishment process can be complex and time consuming.

 who has an IDAK/MDDL or SDAK/MDDC to register the medical devices